Download Careers360 App

 Career Opportunities After DM Neurology

 Students can choose from a variety of professional opportunities after DM Neurology.
-A candidate can work for several governmental and commercial organisations after receiving his degree and contribute to treating a number of patients in both settings.
+A candidate can work for several governmental and commercial organisations after receiving their degree and contribute to treating several patients in both settings.

 Neurologist: Neurologists diagnose and treat patients with neurological disorders in hospitals, clinics, or private practices.
 They frequently work in collaboration with interdisciplinary teams to provide thorough neurological care in clinics, hospitals, or private offices.